-- You contributed property with fair market value in excess of adjusted tax basis (built-in gain property); - You contributed property with fair market value less than adjusted tax basis (built-in loss property); or - The partnership elected, under certain circumstances, to revalue property (book-up or book-down) on its books to reflect changes in the fair market value of such property.
+- You contributed property with FMV in excess of adjusted tax basis (built-in gain property); - You contributed property with FMV less than adjusted tax basis (built-in loss property); or

+• The partnership elected, under certain circumstances, to revalue property (book-up or book-down) on its books to reflect changes in the FMV of such property.
 These revaluations are sometimes referred to as reverse section 704(c) allocations.